 Holy Redeemer supports Metro Caring and its food pantry through donations of food.
 Metro Caring provides an ongoing list of food pantry items that are always needed on their website- https://www.metrocaring.org/donate.

 Please feel free to bring any contributions you wish to make to Metro Caring to Holy Redeemer on any Sunday morning.
 Contributions may be left in the church or the parish hall (adjacent to the church).
+Items will be blessed by the priest before being taken to Metro Caring.

 Our Totes of Hope Partnership